Kuja Dosha = "Mangala condition" , usually with reference to Kuja's effect on bhava-7, 7th-from-Chandra and harmony in marriage .

 Childhood home and personal mentality:

 Especially the first marriage, most adults tend to imitate the habitual patterns of their parents' marriage.
-Ceteris paribus, people tend to follow the familiar habits and customs with which they were raised.
+Ceteris paribus, people tend to follow the familiar habits and folkways, ancient customs, and established cultural norms with which they were raised.

 A person who was socialized from childhood in a warlike home environment or within a home that featured the interactions of adversarial parents, would carry the painfully familiar home culture of their upbringing into their new home in marriage.